 - salt as needed

-- Add flour to a bowl, pour water as needed and make mix with a spoon to make a soft dough.
+- Pour water little by little as needed and make a soft dough.

-- Stack ragi roti and keep them covered until served.
+- Stack ragi roti to keep them soft.

 ingredients needed: 1 cup ragi flour, 1/4 tsp. cumin, 1 very small onion chopped, 1 green chili chopped, 1 tsp coconut (optional), coriander leaves, salt and water as needed.

 1. Add flour, onions, chilies, cumin and salt to a bowl.